 The best way to get here is by Bolt or if you hire a car.
 Coming by public transport will take forever since the company is located a bit on the outskirts of Tbilisi.

 The tour includes a walk around facilities, tour on how sparkling wines are made, and tasting.
 We have planned to visit Bagrationi on a few occasions but it never worked out.
 I am not sure what the price is now.
-If you are interested, call the factory to make reservations and inquire about the details.
+If you are interested, contact the factory to inquire about the details and make reservations.